- 1 1. What are hip labral tears?

 - 11 In summary…

-- 12 Dr Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance
+- 12 A/Professor Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance

 Good hip mobility isn’t just useful for athletes or those with active lifestyles.
 Everybody needs strong hip muscles to support the pelvis and core, which serve as a strong foundation for our legs and arms.
 It’s the hip muscles that make it possible for us to move, run, walk, and jump.